ADDA-html-css/learn-HTML-CSS/w2-design/notes_w2.md

 - Show how to unzip. have students put the folder somewhere safe, ie. docs, desktop, a folder named 'adda'
 - Often students struggle to understand how to open code files.
 Be slow and explicit here.
 Show how to launch sublime to the browswer, i.e. right click, launch in browser.
 - Show how to drag the whole folder to sublime so students have all files.
+- Open up `donow` folder, have students give answer to the getting started task.
+Open in chrome to check code.

 ## Introduction to Design
 There are basic design principles that are commonly discussed.
 Go through slides and dicuss with all.
 - Balance